How CRAFT Works

 Fail-Closed by Design

-If the Gate cannot prove that an automation is safe — because a dependency is missing, host context is unavailable, the license is insufficient, or a structural check fails — it blocks execution.
+If the safety preview cannot prove that an automation is safe — because a dependency is missing, host context is unavailable, the license is insufficient, or a structural check fails — it blocks execution.
 There is no "proceed anyway" option.
 This is how CRAFT builds trust: you always know what will happen, and nothing runs unless it passes.

 4